What Is Oppositional Defiant Disorder (ODD)?

 Kids with ODD often respond to positive behavior reinforcement.
 It’s helpful to offer them a chance to earn certain privileges, rather than taking those privileges away as punishment.
 For instance, give them the ability to earn screen time when they promptly do as they’re asked, instead of threatening to take away screens when they defy.

 When using a reward system, make sure that it is appropriate and isn’t perceived as manipulation.
-Leslie L. uses a behavior tracking system and a reward system where students can turn in points for an incentive (iPad time, lunch with a teacher, etc.).
+Educator Leslie L. uses a behavior tracking system and a reward system where students can turn in points for an incentive (iPad time, lunch with a teacher, etc.).
 “I also build breaks right into their schedule,” adds Leslie.
 “And I try to be as patient and understanding as I possibly can.”

 Teacher Erica M. also uses a point system checklist with options A and B. If they do each one, they earn “points” for an incentive, which often is iPad time during the last 15 minutes of class.
 “Find an interest and use that to your advantage!”
 Erica says.

-Most teachers agreed: Stay out of those winless power struggles.
+Most teachers agree: Stay out of those winless power struggles.
 As Kris W. said, “Pick your battles.
 A student of mine corrects me all the time, whether I am wrong or not.
 I answer back, ‘OK, let’s double-check that.’
 If I made a mistake, I correct it, and we move on; if he’s wrong, I silently let him figure it out.”

 Often kids with ODD are looking for a relationship with a teacher who can help them deal with problems on their own instead of making them stand out in a negative way.
 Building a connection with them will help get to the root of the behavior.